nais/doc/docs/security/auth/maskinporten.md

     }
     ```

-### Consume an API
+### API Consumer

 Refer to the [documentation at DigDir](https://docs.digdir.no/maskinporten_guide_apikonsument.html).

-You may skip any step involving client registration as this is automatically handled when [enabling this feature](#getting-started).
+You may skip any step involving client registration as this is automatically handled when [enabling this feature](#consumes-configuration).

 ## Legacy